pudszttiot/Image-Resizer/README.md

 # Image-Resizer

-APP DESCRIPTION HERE... ex: pipReq is a Python application designed to effortlessly perform various essential operations related to Python package management, such as generating 'requirements.txt' files, checking for installed package issues, updating packages and installing from 'requirements.txt'.
+This application offers a seamless image resizing experience with an intuitive graphical interface.
+Built from Python code, this application enables users to effortlessly resize multiple images at once.
+With support for various formats, batch resizing, and customizable dimensions, it's a versatile tool for both casual users and developer.
+This application is ideal for users seeking a straightforward and efficient image processing tool.

 ## Screenshots